p2k3m/InfiniteRails/README.md

 ### Recovering portal shaders after uniform failures

-The renderer will fall back to emissive planes when it detects that a portal surface material has lost a required uniform (for example `uColor`, `uTime`, `uOpacity`, or `uActivation`).
-The console surfaces this by printing a warning similar to `Portal shaders disabled after renderer failure; continuing with emissive fallback materials.` alongside the missing uniforms.
+The renderer will fall back to a plain flashing color when it detects that a portal surface material has lost a required uniform
+(for example `uColor`, `uTime`, `uOpacity`, or `uActivation`).
+The console surfaces this by printing a warning similar to `Portal shaders disabled after renderer failure; running a plain flashing color fallback until shaders recover.` alongside the missing uniforms.

 1. Rebuild or repair the affected material so that every required uniform once again exposes a `value` (the recovery helpers can populate defaults if the container exists).
 2. Reload the scene or refresh the page.
-Once valid uniforms are present, the warning disappears and the renderer keeps using the true portal shader instead of the emissive fallback, so you retain the intended ripple animation.
+Once valid uniforms are present, the warning disappears and the renderer keeps using the true portal shader instead of the plain flashing fallback, so you retain the intended ripple animation.

 ## Local Development